 As a result, the pilot - planned to be only available for 2020 - was extended until Q2 of 2021.
 The tender for national C-ITS deployment at the roadside level was concluded in October 2020 and a framework contract was awarded to Siemens Mobility Austria, which was renamed to Yunex Traffic Austria after a management carve-out mid-2021.
 Out of that framework, an initial contract for the delivery of the central C-ITS station and 175 ITS-G5 roadside stations was obtained, including service and operation for up to 12 years.
-These first 175 roadside stations were selected to be placed on the motorways around Vienna, the "west corridor" from Vienna to Linz to Salzburg (as part of the co-operative C-ITS corridor from Rotterdam via Frankfurt to Vienna), around Graz and on several border regions, to facilitate easier cross-border testing.
-During 2021, these roadside stations have been deployed in several waves and have been put into (limited) operation for testing.
-They will either remain in that testing status or in a bilateral operational mode with Volkswagen vehicles until the requirements and the timeframe for a full operational status on the ECTL have become known (which only happened at the end of 2021) and can be implemented (which will not happen before the end of 2022).
-Nevertheless, these deployments have supplanted the pilot installations from Q2 / 2021 onwards for additional C-Roads test activities.
+These first 175 roadside stations were selected to be placed on the motorways around Vienna, the "west corridor" from Vienna to Linz to Salzburg

+(as part of the co-operative C-ITS corridor from Rotterdam via Frankfurt to Vienna), around Graz and on several border regions, to facilitate easier cross-border testing.
+During 2021, these roadside stations have been deployed in several waves and have been put into operation for testing (using Pilot PKIs and later on ECTL L0), supplanting the pilot installations from Q2 / 2021 onwards for additional C-Roads test activities.
+In 2022, they were put into full operational mode on bilateral trust with operational Volkswagen vehicles.
+When the requirements and the timeframe for operational status on the ECTL became known (at the end of 2021), efforts for ECTL L1 evaluations began, with the aim of moving to ECTL L1 as soon as Volkswagen does the same for all its vehicles.
+The roadside framework contract foresees for the deployment of 525 roadside stations on Austria's motorway network and the aim is to add 100 additional roadside stations each year until full deployment is reached in 2025.
+Given an overall network length of around 2250 kilometres, the average distance between to stations would be less than 4 kilometres - with a typical communication radius of 1 to 2 kilometres for ITS-G5, this nearly accumulates to areawide coverage of the whole network.
+At the end of 2023, 367 roadside stations were operational on the Austrian motorway network.

 In addition to the roadside deployment of C-ITS, Austria also decided to equip ASFINAG's road operator vehicles (equipped with amber or blue lights) with C-ITS vehicle units, based on the available use cases for such vehicles in the C-Roads catalogue.
-A contract to equip 100 vehicles overall was awarded in late 2020 to Kapsch TrafficCom AG out of an existing framework contract, with a first batch of (prototype) vehicles ready and equipped until the end of 2021 and full deployment including operational status on the ECTL achieved not before 2023.
+A contract for 100 vehicle units was awarded in late 2020 to Kapsch TrafficCom AG out of an existing framework contract, with a first batch of (prototype) vehicles ready and equipped until the end of 2021.
+Fully operational status was reached in 2022, again on bilateral trust with Volkswagen vehicles while working on obtaining successful ECTL L1 evaluation at the same time.
+Based on very positive results and feedback on using C-ITS in these vehicles, another 100 vehicle units were purchased in late 2022.
+At the end of 2023, the total number of C-ITS equipped road operator vehicles had risen to 63.